PhD project – Calculation methods for power systems facing large uncertainties

 Uncertainties, e.g. in the operational conditions of the system, or in the modelling of components, can be addressed in several ways.
 A common approach is to perform Monte Carlo simulations, but depending on the scale of the problem (the model extent, the number of uncertainties and their characteristics, etc.), this may not be practical or even possible.
 At the other end of the spectrum are deterministic methods, which often use some kind of “worst-case” conditions.
 In case of significant uncertainties, such methods may give overly pessimistic results, resulting in the use of large design margins and high costs.

-The project is carried out by Independent Insulation Group in cooperation with Luleå University of Technology.
-Math Bollen (LTU) is the main supervisor with Jan Lundquist (I2G) as the co-supervisor.
+The project was carried out by Independent Insulation Group in cooperation with Luleå University of Technology.
+Math Bollen (LTU) was the main supervisor with Jan Lundquist (I2G) as the co-supervisor.

 - O. Lennerhag, M. Bollen, “A stochastic aggregate harmonic load model”, IEEE Transactions on Power Delivery, vol. 35, no. 5, 2020